 About 25% of American adults experience frequent knee pain.
 If you’re one of them and your symptoms last for a week or more, it’s important to visit the doctor.
 At aCELLerated Interventional Orthopedics, interventional spine and pain management physician Brian Rich, MD, specializes in the diagnosis and treatment of knee pain.
 Using minimally invasive measures like radiofrequency ablation, he can help you feel better.
-To make an appointment at the practice in Southlake, Texas, or Lawton, Oklahoma, call the nearest office today or book online.
+To make an appointment at the practice in Decatur, Texas, or Lawton, Oklahoma, call the nearest office today or book online.

 Knee pain is a common musculoskeletal problem characterized by stiffness, swelling, or decreased range of motion.
 Often, it occurs due to general wear-and-tear, but it can also point to underlying health problems like arthritis or a torn ligament.